 Questions are in five categories: Covered Policies, Exposure/Data Call Reporting, SBA Examination - Exposure Reporting, Loss Reporting, and SBA Examination - Loss Reporting.
-The following are the FAQs for the 2020/2021 Contract Year.
-For specific questions on using WIRE, refer to the frequently asked questions at www.sbafla.com/fhcfwire/.
+The following are the FAQ's for the 2021/2022 Contract Year.
+For specific questions on using WIRE, refer to the frequently asked questions on that site at www.sbafla.com/fhcfwire/.